OpenMonsterVision/blog/content/posts/werner-hertzog-destroyed-me-at-linux-fu.md

 ### File Permissions

 Seriously, they came up at this point in the interview.
-I nailed all this shit except for one thing which I was super confident an the only part I was arrogant about.
+I nailed all this shit except for one thing which I was super confident and the only part I was arrogant about.
 "When can't you write to a file even if the permissions are 755", "SELINUX AND APP ARMOUR BITCH"...the bitch wasn't there it was implied.
 I wouldn't want to hurt Ms. Hertzog's feelings.

 ### Networking

 I fucked up the tcp handshake y'all.
 I can say y'all, I'm drunk writing this and I'm from the south.
 Dirty Dirty, y'all.
-Also, I want to mention, I was East Coast and the only available West Coast interview was after hours there time, so it was like late as shit at night.
+Also, I want to mention, I was East Coast and the only available West Coast interview was after hours their time, so it was like late as shit at night.
 But you know what I got right, amount of hosts on /22 subnet.
 I did math...after drinking time in the South.
 1022 Y'ALL.

 # The Conclusion